Updated on January 13th, 2025 by Bob Ciura

 The top 5 big banks in Canada are very shareholder-friendly, with attractive cash returns.
 With this in mind, we created a full list of financial stocks.

-You can download the entire list (along with important financial metrics like dividend yields and price-to-earnings ratios) by clicking the link below:
+You can download the entire list of 245 financial sector stocks (along with important financial metrics like dividend yields and price-to-earnings ratios) by clicking the link below:

-More information can be found in the Sure Analysis Research Database, which ranks stocks based upon their dividend yield, earnings-per-share growth potential and valuation to compute total returns.
+More information can be found in the Sure Analysis Research Database, which ranks stocks based on their dividend yield, earnings-per-share growth potential, and changes in the valuation multiple.

 The stocks are listed in order below, with #1 being the most attractive for investors today.